RevealBi/Documentation/docs/web/getting-started-spring-boot-jersey.md

 ![](images/getting-started-spring-boot-jersey-package-type.jpg)

 7 - Select the Java version.
-In this example we are using version **17**.
+For Spring Boot 3.x, we need to use at least **17**.

 ![](images/getting-started-spring-boot-jersey-java-version.jpg)